 Delayed reporting options:

-- Some jurisdictions allow online accident reporting for property-damage-only incidents
+- Some jurisdictions allow online reporting for property-damage-only incidents

 - DMV accident reports can supplement insurance claims in some states

-The key principle: gather everything the police would have documented if they had responded to the scene.
+The goal is simple: gather everything the police would have documented if they'd responded to the scene.

 Hit-and-Run Situations: Special Considerations

-Filing a police report for a hit-and-run is strongly recommended for several reasons:
+Hit-and-run incidents present unique challenges.
+Filing a police report is strongly recommended for several reasons:

-- It creates an official record that the car owner did not cause the damage
+- It creates an official record that you didn't cause the damage

 - It documents that the responsible party is unknown or fled